 - Do you use lighting and boards?

-- What food photography level are you at: beginner, intermidiate, advanced?
+- What photography level are you at: beginner, intermediate, advanced?

 - Canon EF 50mm f/1.8 STM Normal Lens for Canon EF Cameras

 - CanadianStudio 1600 W Video Photo Studio lighting Softbox light kit with 2 light stands, 8 5500K light bulbs, 2 softboxes and carrying case